 For example, think back to a major milestone in your life.
 What did you hear, see, and feel?
 Recreating these similar images and feelings and tying them to future successes will help rewire your brain to perform that way again.

 Visualization is important because it helps to prepare and to teach you how to respond to a situation before it happens.
-It also helps you achieve the goals you want by conditioning your brain to see, hear, and feel the success in your mind.
+It also helps you achieve your goals by conditioning your brain to see, hear, and feel the success in your mind.

 Visualization will engage the reticular activating system (RAS)—a bundle of neurons that acts as your filtering system and helps you to determine what information is important vs. what is not important.